revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-78. Let's say you have two tables, one is employee which has employee details like id, name, etc and another one is salary table having columns like id, salary, etc. Give the query in SQL which will return employee name, id and salary of those employees.
-Also display the name and id of those employees even if salary details is not present.
+78. Let's say you have two tables, one is an employee which has employee details like id, name, etc and another one is a salary table having columns like id, salary, etc. Give the query in SQL which will return the employee’s name, id and salary of those employees.
+Also, display the name and id of those employees even if salary details are not present.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)